Rohtas Fort

-Due to its location, massive walls, trap gates, and baolis (stepwells), Rohtas Fort could withstand a major siege but never had to.
 The fort remains remarkably intact and was declared a UNESCO World Heritage Site in 1997.
 UNESCO called it an "exceptional example of the Muslim military architecture of Central and South Asia."
+Over one-third of the fortress area is occupied by the Rohtas village, inhabited continuously since the times of Islam Shah Suri, making Rohtas one of the few living forts in the world.